alexarice/catt-strict/README.md

-# Catt-Strict
+# Catt_Strict

-This repository implements an experimental typechecker for the languages Catt, Cattsu, and Cattsua; type theories which model various semi-strictifications of higher categories (see [this thesis](https://arxiv.org/abs/2502.17068)).
+This repository implements an experimental typechecker for the languages Catt, Catt_su, and Catt_sua; type theories which model various semi-strictifications of higher categories (see [this thesis](https://arxiv.org/abs/2502.17068)).
 The typechecker here uses a bidirectional type checking algorithm to perform inference and utilises NbE to reduce terms to normal forms.

 ## Installation

 The tool can be built with `cargo`, and should require no extra dependencies.
 A development environment is also provided through a nix flake with the correct versions of each tool, but it should not be necessary to use this.

 To install locally run:

 ```bash
 cargo install